genomewalker/aMGSIM/README.md

 - **_example_\__wAbund.txt**: taxon relative abundances weighted by genome size this is the fraction of the DNA pool for each taxon
 - **_example_\__beta-div.txt**: beta diversity among communities see the beta-div parameter for selecting beta-diversity measures

-Once we have the synthetic communities' composition, we can create the ancient and modern partitions for each sample.
+When these files are in place we can call the second command that will generate the synthetic community.
+This command will use the config file `ag-config.yaml` will set the basic parameters to generate the fragment needed for the simulations.
+Here is where you need to decide if we use paired/single end, which machine, read length, modal length of the damaged/non-damaged fraction and the libprep method.
 We will use the subcommand `ancient-genomes`:

 ```
 $ aMGSIM ancient-genomes -h